killercup/trpl-ebook/book_src/nomicon/repr-rust.md

 The latter case quite simply wastes space.
 An optimal use of space therefore requires different monomorphizations to have *different field orderings*.

-**Note: this is a hypothetical optimization that is not yet implemented in Rust 1.0**

 Enums make this consideration even more complicated.
 Naively, an enum such as: